neurocipher-io/neurocipher-platform/docs/Project Instructions.md

 - Model selector by modality and token budget.
 - Store vectors in Weaviate.
 Store raw in S3.
-Store metadata in DynamoDB.
+Store metadata in the Postgres metadata catalog (see DM-003).
 - Batch size and concurrency controlled by SQS visibility.